 “Considering the increasing awareness of climate change, I’d expect research focusing on how consumers perceive carbon-neutral labelling to grow,” says Dr Yang.
 Although other businesses along the value chain would all take their share, Dr Yang used historical US data to calculate that 30% of this premium could be returned to the farmer.

-After including carbon-neutral certification fees and the cost of offsetting emissions that were impractical or impossible to eliminate on-farm, such as biogenic methane, the results show that producing carbon-neutral dairy products can increase farmer profit by up to 15% if a fair share of the price premium is returned to the farmer.
+After including carbon-neutral certification fees and the cost of offsetting emissions that were impractical or impossible to eliminate on-farm, such as biogenic methane, the results show that producing carbon-neutral dairy products has the potential to increase farm profit by up to 15% if a fair share of the price premium is returned to the farmer.